 Not bad for the money.
-In comes in a nice hard-shell vinyl carrying case with a strap.
+It comes in a beautiful hard-shell vinyl carrying case with a strap.
 Good thing to note is that all the microphones have XLR inputs, but do not come with cables.
 So, you’ll need to grab seven of those if you get this kit.

-The drum clips are removable so that you can easily add them to a stand without a problem.
+The drum clips are removable so that you can quickly add them to a stand without a problem.

-This is another 7-piece set that really doesn’t leave anything out.
+This is another 7-piece set that doesn’t leave anything out.
 You get the following: